Our Plant One Protect One initiative

 Through this project we support the employment of locals to grow, plant and protect to maturity native trees.
 60 – 70% of those employed are women enabling them to clear their debts, get their kids into education and many even start their own micro-enterprises!

 Tree planting at Dundreggan conservation estate, Scotland

 Owned by our charity partner Trees for Life, Dundreggan is an area of 10,000 acres of ancient woodland in the Scottish highlands.
 It is a haven for biodiversity, with more than 3,000 species of wildlife, some of which native only to this area.
 It also supports many rare and endangered species of animals and plants.

 Unfortunately, in the past it has been managed as a traditional sporting estate and much of Dundreggan (which includes remnants of the original Caledonian Forest) is severely fragmented, consisting entirely of old trees.
 More than 700 acres contain commercial plantations and heavy overgrazing from cattle has prevented the natural regeneration of the forest.

 Ongoing funding and years of conservation action are required to restore these woodlands and wildlife habitats.
 Red-Inc are supporting Trees for Life by funding the planting of native trees.
 Our goal is to help turn this area back into one of Scotland’s finest native woodlands, rich in wildlife, and looked after for centuries to come.

 Our FightBrightWhite campaign delivers a truly sustainable alternative to pulp paper.

 We have built a long-term relationship with a paper mill in Germany who produce the most environmentally friendly recycled paper on the market.

 We encourage our customers to introduce some recycled paper to their businesses and reduce their pulp paper usage.
-All we need is just need a small shift in mindset to except paper not being so ‘bright white’ and for people to adapt their processes and behaviours to match.
+All we need is just a small shift in mindset to accept paper not being so ‘bright white’ and for people to adapt their processes and behaviours to match.